-Statistics Canada is committed to serving its clients in a prompt, reliable and courteous manner and in the official language of their choice.
+Statistics Canada is committed to serving its clients in a prompt, reliable, courteous, and fair manner.
 To this end, the Agency has developed standards of service that its employees observe in serving its clients.
-To obtain a copy of these service standards, please contact Statistics Canada toll free at 1 800 263-1136.
+To obtain a copy of these service standards, please contact Statistics Canada toll free at 1-800-263-1136.
+The service standards are also published on www.statcan.ca under About us > Providing services to Canadians.